marriott-library/sheeko-vagrant/README.md

 ### Installation

+Download this code package as ZIP under project dir and unzip the file package.

 #### To Install Locally

 It's recommened to run the code in **Ubuntu 16.04.6 LTS OS or Windows OS environment**.